NETESOLUTIONS/ERNIE/Architectural Model/README.md

 [doesn't match](https://github.com/tobiashochguertel/c4-draw.io/issues/3) the default C4 styling.
 It's recommended to duplicate shapes or copy existing diagram styles, which were matched to the default C4 styling as close as possible.
 1. Save.
 The diagram will be committed directly to GitHub.
-1. After you're done with editing, export a diagram as PNG.
+1. After you're done with editing, export a diagram as PNG and SVG.
+1. Commit updated files.